gambjonny/urrepo/README.md

 Urrepo does not abstract many things, which means some manual setup is required.
 Unlike Nx or Turborepo, which try to automate monorepo management entirely, Urrepo keeps things explicit, allowing for greater control and understanding:

 - **TypeScript References**: Each new package must be manually added as a `reference` in the root `tsconfig.json` to ensure project-wide type safety.
 - **Wireit Dependencies**: Since Wireit doesn’t scan the monorepo automatically, dependencies between packages need to be explicitly defined in the root `package.json`.
+This ensures predictability over auto-discovery mechanisms used in some tools.
 - **Vitest Workspaces**: Unlike Nx or Turborepo, which abstract test execution across the monorepo, Urrepo **leverages** Vitest workspaces to ensure efficient test execution while keeping configuration clear.

 While this means more manual setup, it also means you **understand exactly how your monorepo is structured**.
 Nothing is hidden behind custom CLIs or obscure configurations.